kbridson/rails-demos-and-deets-2021-test/demo-run-app.md

     mkdir ~/workspace
     ```

-    This folder is where all the Rails projects in these demos will go.
+    This folder is where all our Rails projects will go.

 1. Change directory to your `workspace` folder by entering this command: